Crisscrossed Captions: Extended Intramodal and Intermodal Semantic Similarity Judgments for MS-COCO: Evaluated Models

-Dual encoders are often trained using an \textit{in-batch sampled softmax} loss, as this has been observed to converge quickly and perform well on retrieval tasks \cite{gillick2018end,yang2019improving}.
-We employ the bidirectional in-batch sampled softmax loss (eq. \ref{eq:rankloss}).
-It encourages the score of a correct pair $S(l_i,\,r_i)$ to be higher than scores for non-matching input pairs from the batch $S(l_i,\,r_j)$ where $i\neq j$: \begingroup \endgroup
+We also consider several neural baseline models, all of which are \textit{dual encoders} \cite{gillick2018end,ijcai2019-746} that encode both inputs separately.
+Dual encoder models have been proven as an effective approach to learn strong semantic representations~\cite{cer-etal-2018-universal,DBLP:journals/corr/abs-2002-05709,DBLP:journals/corr/abs-2006-10029}.
+They are often trained using an \textit{in-batch sampled softmax} loss, as this has been observed to converge quickly and perform well on retrieval tasks \cite{gillick2018end,ijcai2019-746}.
+We employ the bidirectional in-batch sampled softmax loss (eq. \ref{eq:rankloss}): \begingroup \endgroup

-where $S(i, j)$ is a simple dot product of embeddings of example $i$ and $j$.
-Unlike full cross-attention models, this architecture enables retrieval through approximate nearest neighbor search, and thereby scales well to large-scale retrieval problems.
-See \citet{gillick2018end} for more discussion on dual encoders for retrieval.
+where $S(x, y)$ is the dot product of embeddings of examples $x$ and $y$.
+This loss encourages the score of a correct pair $S(l_i,\,r_i)$ to be higher than scores of non-matching input pairs from the batch $S(l_i,\,r_j)$.
+Unlike full cross-attention models, this architecture enables large-scale retrieval through approximate nearest neighbor search.

-In-batch sampled softmax loss performs best when computed over a large number of negative pairs \cite{gillick2018end}.
-In our distributed training setup, each replica computes $l$ and $r$ for its local mini-batch and broadcasts them to all others.
-Training with $N$ replicas thus allows the loss to be computed over the global batch of $(R{\cdot}K)^2$ pairs.

-We train dual encoder models for image-text and text-text tasks, as well as a multitask dual encoder model combining the image-text and text-text tasks.
-Details of each model are described below.

-The \textbf{Image-Text dual encoder} employs Resnet-152 \cite{he2016deep} as the image encoder on the left and a text encoder on the right.
-For text, we extract token-level features from a pretrained BERT-Base model~\cite{devlin2018bert}, feed them into a trainable transformer layer, and use features at the $0^{th}$ token position as the caption representation.

-Both inputs of the \textbf{Text-Text dual encoder} use a single, shared text encoder with the same configuration as in the image-text dual encoder.
+We train dual encoders for caption-image and caption-caption tasks, as well as a multitask model that combines both tasks.
+We use EfficientNet-B4 \cite{tan2019efficientnet} (pre-trained on ImageNet) as our image encoder; it yields a 1792-dimensional representation.
+The text encoder employs a frozen\footnote{Freezing BERT makes performance slightly worse, but makes training much faster.} BERT-Base model \cite{devlin-etal-2019-bert} followed by three transformer layers.
+The additional transformer layers have 8 attention heads, hidden dimension of 3072, and--like BERT-base--output 768-dimensional token-level features.
+We use the features at the $0^{th}$ token position of the final layer as the caption representation.
+BERT parameters are initialized from the public BERT checkpoint.\footnote{bert\_en\_uncased\_L-12\_H-768\_A-12/2} The additional, trainable transformer layers are randomly initialized.